influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/troubleshooting/frequently-asked-questions.md

 shorter `SHARD DURATION` preventing any further unexpected data retention.

 ## Why does InfluxDB fail to parse microsecond units in the configuration file?

-The syntax for specifying microsecond duration units differs for [configuration](/influxdb/v1.7/administration/config/) settings, writes, queries, and setting the precision in InfluxDB's [Command Line Interface](/influxdb/v1.7/tools/shell/) (CLI).
+The syntax for specifying microsecond duration units differs for [configuration](/influxdb/v1.7/administration/config/) settings, writes, queries, and setting the precision in the InfluxDB [Command Line Interface](/influxdb/v1.7/tools/shell/) (CLI).
 The table below shows the supported syntax for each category:

 | |  Configuration File | HTTP API Writes | All Queries  | CLI Precision Command |